shliu888/integrated-hacking-toolkit/README.md

 ✓ Hydra
 ✓ Cupp
 ✓ Crunch
-✓ Arpspoof ... and more!
+✓ The BeEF Framework ... and more!

-**STATUS: Under development**.
-The Payload Generator section has been completed.
-Working on Password Cracking section
+**STATUS: Under development**. v1.0 due to be released by Feb 15.
 Feel free to suggest edits by creating a pull request.

 Getting started: